DriftRec: Adapting diffusion models to blind JPEG restoration: Methods

 \subsection{A family of task-adapted linear SDEs}

 Rather than turning the clean image distribution into pure noise, we adapt our forward process to turn the clean image distribution into a noisy version of the corrupted image distribution.
 This has two purposes: \begin{enumerate} \item Instead of pure noise, this uses the corrupted image (plus tractable noise) as the initial value of the reverse \ac{sde}, thus achieving the task adaptation through the formulation of the process itself, as opposed to only providing the corrupted image as conditioning information. \item Since the added Gaussian noise is white, it functions as a continual source of all possible spatial frequencies throughout the reverse process.
-The trained score model then filters these frequencies appropriately to generate plausible clean images from the target distribution without a loss of high-frequency detail. \end{enumerate} Note that the distribution of noisy corrupted images is still tractable for the purposes of the restoration task, as a sample from it can be drawn by taking a corrupted image and adding Gaussian noise.
+The trained score model then filters these frequencies appropriately to generate plausible clean images from the target distribution without a loss of high-frequency detail. \end{enumerate} Note that the distribution of noisy corrupted images is still tractable for the restoration task, as a sample from it can be drawn by taking a corrupted image and adding Gaussian noise.
 Some other works also use similar initialization strategies, as a trick to speed up inference~\cite{kawar2022jpeg} or to generate images from rough sketches~\cite{meng2022sdedit}, but without adapting the \ac{sde}.
 While empirically this seems to work reasonably well, it is formally (and in principle, arbitrarily strongly) mismatched to the actual distributions encountered throughout the reverse process.
 Our \ac{sde}-based adaptation of the process largely avoids this problem by ensuring that this initialization corresponds to the terminal distribution of the forward process which is also the initial distribution of the reverse process.

-Linear \acp{sde}, i.e., \acp{sde} which are linear in the process state $x_t$, have the advantageous property that they admit a closed-form solution that is fully characterized by the mean and variance of the forward process~\cite[Sec.~5]{sarkka2019sde}.
+\acp{sde} which have a drift that is an affine function of the process state $x_t$ have the advantageous property that they admit a closed-form solution that is fully characterized by the mean and variance of the forward process~\cite[Sec.~5]{sarkka2019sde}.
 This property enables efficient calculation of samples of the forward process at arbitrary process times $t$, without having to solve the forward \ac{sde} numerically for each training sample, which is necessary for efficient training.
 We propose the following family of linear forward \acp{sde} to realize our idea: